-Unforgivable is due for release on 15th January 2013 from Samhain
+Provoked is due for release on 23rd July 2013 from Samhain.

 Gil doesn’t recognize the bold, flirtatious woman he meets at a ball, with or without her mask.
 Yet he is bewitched and besotted, and their night together is the most passionate he has ever known.

 But when he confesses his sins to the beautiful stranger, the truth rips open the old wounds of their blighted history.
 Threatening any hope of a future together.

 The Lady’s Secret (2011, Carina Press)